 All the jobs we’re currently casting can be found on the Jobs page of our website.
 In these posts, Casting Directors will leave specific details on the roles they’re casting, like portrayable age range, sizes, and if it’s SAG-AFTRA or non-union.

 “Please make sure to keep checking those posts daily as they [are updated] throughout the day," Brad said.
 "Also, please make sure to only apply for jobs that you feel you may be suitable for.”

 Central Casting New York recently moved into our new offices at 5 Penn Plaza.
-Due to security policies in our new building, you can only visit Central Casting when you have an appointment.
-You can reserve your spot to register or update on our New York Reservation page.
+Due to security policies in our new building, you can only visit Central Casting when you have a reservation.
+You can reserve your spot to register or update on our calendar page.
 We are currently only scheduling sessions two weeks in advance, so keep checking back as new times open up every day.
 If dates show up as unavailable more than two weeks in the future, it means those dates have not yet opened up.

 “It is imperative that you reserve a spot online through our website,” Brad said.
 “It will outline exactly what you need if you are coming in to update or are registering for the first time.”

 Please read through our guide How to Register and Update in New York before reserving a spot in one of our registration or update sessions.

 For tips on background casting in New York, check out our articles How to Stand Out to Casting Directors and What Background Actors Need to Know About Getting Paid.